-So, you have tried the new gym membership, and tried the latest Paleo/ Atkins/ Flexitarian diet for weight loss, and your New Year’s resolution to look better is coming up a little short.
-Many people really struggle to improve their physical shape with diet and exercise before trying liposuction in the Spokane area.
+So, you have tried the new gym membership and the latest Paleo/Atkins/Flexitarian diet for weight loss, and your resolution to feel and look better is coming up a little short.
+You’re definitely not alone!
+Many people really struggle to improve their physical shape with diet and exercise before trying body contouring surgery like liposuction.
 And, it’s not because you haven’t worked hard for it.
 Hats off to you for trying!

 Where is fat stored in the body?